Tommy Cummings – Opelika, Alabama

 John Triplett is a retired vice president of Kraft Foods.
 He and his wife Robbie live in Wedowee, Alabama and have two grown daughters and just became grandparents for the first time.
 He is a graduate of Mississippi State and served in the U.S. Army.
 After reading “The Radical”, John made his first oversees mission trip to South Sudan in 2010 with a Four Corners medical team, and has been forever impacted by what he has seen and experienced there and in Uganda.
 He and Robbie have made several trips to Africa since and have also traveled to other parts of the world sharing the message of the Gospel of Jesus Christ.
 Their desire is to see churches built, people discipled, and the Word preached to give hope to the hopeless, and help to those who are unable to help themselves.

 President and CEO of Four Corners Ministries

-Royce Watkins was named President and Chief Executive Officer of FCM in May, 2014, after serving for two years as Chief Operations Officer of Abaana’s Hope in Uganda.
-Royce and his wife, Sandra, spent approximately 16 months living in Gulu, Uganda and working with the FCM missionaries, focusing on developing infrastructure, sustainable life skills, evangelism and discipleship.
+Royce Watkins was named President and Chief Executive Officer of Four Corners in May, 2014, after serving for two years as Chief Operations Officer of Abaana’s Hope in Uganda.
+Royce and his wife, Sandra, spent approximately 16 months living in Gulu, Uganda and working with the Four Corners missionaries, focusing on developing infrastructure, sustainable life skills, evangelism and discipleship.

 Royce received a BBA degree from Texas A&M-Commerce in Human Resources Management and served in various upper managerial positions in the Pharmaceutical industry.
 Though semi-retired, he still serves at the Chairman and CEO of Cebert Pharmaceuticals, which he founded in 1997.
 The Board of Directors believes Royce’s managerial experience in the corporate world, coupled with the time Royce and Sandra spent in Uganda makes him uniquely qualified to serve in the ministry’s senior leadership role.